jonathanlermitage/tikione-steam-cleaner/README.md

 ## TikiOne Steam Cleaner - The best companion of Steam users

-Tikione Steam Cleaner is an open source and free software written in Java7 and helps you to find and remove all games's redistribuable packages downloaded by Steam (http://store.steampowered.com).
+Tikione Steam Cleaner is an open source and free software written in Java 8 and helps you to find and remove all games's redistribuable packages downloaded by Steam (http://store.steampowered.com).
 For MS Windows only.

 GOG (GalaxyClient) and Origin support is under development.